Continuity plan Jeugdhulp Friesland

 Are you a client of Jeugdhulp Friesland or a referrer?

-More information on possible consequences regarding the care offered by Jeugdhulp Friesland can be found on the Jeugdhulp Friesland website.
-This is also where you can ask your questions.
+More information and questions about possible consequences regarding the care offered by Jeugdhulp Friesland can be found on the Jeugdhulp Friesland website.